kenjones-cisco/appdynamics-platform-docker/README.md

 ## Configuring the Events Service

-During installation of the AppDynamics Platform, you can choose whether you wish to use the embedded version of the Events Service that comes bundled with the Controller, or a clustered Events Service, with three nodes accessed via an nginx reverse proxy.
+During installation of the AppDynamics Platform, you can choose whether you wish to use the embedded version of the Events Service that comes bundled with the Controller, or a clustered Events Service, with cluster nodes accessed via an [nginx](https://hub.docker.com/_/nginx/) reverse proxy.
 The latter architecture requires additional docker containers to run the Events Service nodes and the reverse proxy.

 ### Using the Embedded Events Service